athack-ctf/chall2025-shredded-letter/solution/README.md

 ## Notebooks

-Gluing back the shreds will be done in 3 steps, and we'll have one notebook for each of step.
+Gluing back the shreds will be done in 3 steps.
+We have one notebook for each of of the 3 steps.

-1. **merging shred pairs:** using an ad-hoc distance to calculate the similarity between two shreds, and then merging them.
+1. **merging shred pairs:** using an ad-hoc distance to estimatate the similarity between every two shreds, and then merging the matched pairs.
     - Notebook: [01_merging_shred_pairs.ipynb](./01_merging_shred_pairs.ipynb)
 2. *converting each column (shred pair) into a column of letters:* using an OCR library to identify all letters within merged shred pairs (aka columns).